lydiadunning/food-plan/README.md

 ## Testing

-Go to `/backend/tests` to see unit tests and documentation of testing progress.
+Go to `/backend/tests` to see automated endpoint tests and documentation of testing progress.

 ### Running Tests